CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Bestun Mohammedi
-- Your City:
+- Your City: North west
-- Your Slack Name:
+- Your Slack Name:Bestun Mohammedi

 # Homework Details

-- Module:
+- Module:Module-Onboarding-sprint1.
-- Week:
+- Week:1